With £10,000 sitting in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

-If you’re looking to grow your £10,000 over the long-term, you’ll likely have a big exposure to equities in your portfolio.
-The value of the shares you invest in can go both up and down.
+If you’re looking to grow your £10,000 over the long term, you’ll likely have big exposure to equities in your portfolio.
+The value of the shares you invest in can go up and down.

-Those who don’t want to take on much risk will opt for a higher exposure to bonds, which are typically seen as ‘safer’ investments.
-Traditionally, bond investors get regular income from their bond coupon and get their initial investment repaid to them at maturity, however there’s still risk attached to bonds.
+Those who don’t want to take on higher risk will opt for a higher exposure to bonds, which are typically seen as ‘safer’ investments.
+Traditionally, bond investors get regular income from their bond coupon and get their initial investment repaid to them at maturity.
+However, there are still risks attached to bonds.

 It sounds simple enough, but getting the right mix of assets to help you reach your goals can be difficult.
-That’s why investment advice is so crucial for those with little financial confidence or know-how.
+That’s why investment advice is crucial for those with hardly any financial confidence or know-how.

-Unfortunately, without access to advice, many people fail to realise the full potential of their savings, and miss out on some great life events as a result.
+Unfortunately, without access to advice, many people fail to realise the full potential of their savings and miss out on some fantastic life events as a result.
 After all, investment advice allows people to make better decisions with their money, helping them lead a better life.

 Thanks to innovation in the financial services industry, cost-effective investment advice is now available to those who need a helping hand.
-At Moneyfarm, we use algorithms to match you with an investor profile and investment portfolio that’s built and managed by our team of experts to reflect your risk appetite, time horizon and financial personality for as long as you invest.
+At Moneyfarm, our technology matches you with an investor profile and investment portfolio that’s built and managed by our team of experts to reflect your risk appetite, time horizon and financial personality for as long as you invest.

-As the goals behind each investment journey differs, so does each investor’s time horizon.
-It’s important to know when you’ll want to access your cash, as this influences the assets you hold in your portfolio.
+As the goals behind each investment journey differ, so does each investor’s time horizon.
+Knowing when you’ll want to access your cash is important because it influences the assets you hold in your portfolio.

 If you’re saving for retirement 30 years away, you can afford to be riskier with your asset choices.
-If you’ll need this cash for next year’s summer holiday, you’ll maybe play it a bit more conservatively.
-It’s important to remember, however, that time really is your friend.
+But, on the other hand, if you need this cash for next year’s summer holiday, you’ll maybe play it a bit more conservatively.
+However, it’s important to remember that time is indeed your friend.

-The financial benefits of long-term investing are well documented; portfolios benefit from compounding over longer periods (when an asset’s earnings are reinvested to generate their own) and a longer time horizon encourages investors to take more risk, as short-term losses aren’t as crucial.
+The best way to invest 10k is to have a long-term time horizon.
+The financial benefits of long-term investing are well documented; portfolios benefit from compound interest over longer periods (when an asset’s earnings are reinvested to generate their own).
+In addition, a longer time horizon encourages investors to take more risks, as short-term losses aren’t as crucial.

 Remember, it’s time, not timing, that maximises returns.
-For example, if an investor had stayed invested in the S&P index from 1994 – 2014, they’d have generated a 9.85% annualised return, research from asset manager JP Morgan shows.
-If this investor had missed the 10 best days of performance, however, they’d have made just 6.1%.
+For example, research from asset manager JP Morgan shows that if an investor had stayed invested in the S&P index from 1994 – 2014, they’d have generated a 9.85% annualised return.
+However, if this investor had missed the 10 best days of performance, they’d have made just 6.1%.

-Looking at the long-term picture takes the emotion out of trading and prevents investors from falling into the common trap of buying high and selling low, allowing them to ride the natural fluctuations of the market instead.
+Looking at the long-term picture takes the emotion out of trading.
+It prevents investors from falling into the common trap of buying high and selling low, allowing them to ride the natural fluctuations of the market instead.